Common name: The Money Plant or Jade Plant

 In pots it produces a thick trunk and branch structure with thick elliptic green succulent leaves.

-When given sufficient light the leaves develop red edges and clusters of star-shaped white flowers will appear in Autumn.
+When given sufficient light the leaves develop red edges and clusters of star-shaped white flowers appear in May / June.

 Grow on in 75-150mm (3"-6") pots (according to the size of the plant) containing a well drained compost.